benplumley/Notes/Semester 2/Ethernet.md

 ####IP Addresses

 The problem with 4-byte IP addresses is that there aren't enough of them for all the computers - 2^32 is around 4.3 billion addresses, clearly not enough for a population of 7 billion.
+This 4-byte system is called IPv4, and is slowly being replaced by IPv6.

+IPv6 replaces the network layer protocol with a new protocol using 16 byte addresses.
+This should have been a drop-in replacement, with the link and transport layers being unaffected, but mistakes made when designing TCP and networking APIs mean that mainstream use of IPv6 will probably not happen for a long time.

+IPv4 and IPv6 do not interoperate, however they can both run side-by-side on the same physical layer.
+This will be the case until IPv4 is completely replaced, which might take a very long time.

+####DNS

+As well as hardware and software addresses, machines have human-readable names, such as lcpu.bath.ac.uk.
+This makes the internet easier to use because we don't have to remember IP addresses (which can change anyway).
+In the early Internet, each machine had its own lookup table of names and addresses.
+As the Internet grew, this stopped being feasible.
+A protocol called *Domain Name System* (DNS) is used instead.

+DNS servers now perform the job previously performed by each host, storing a table, keeping it up-to-date, and looking up addresses from names.
+These are distributed throughout the Internet for speed and security.

+Names are heirarchical: lcpu.bath.ac.uk refers to a machine called lcpu in the domain bath.ac.uk (Bath University), which is in the domain ac.uk (JANET), which is in the domain uk.
+This is in the root domain.
+Each node in this tree is called a label.

+This tree is also used to distribute the database.
+The root node, '.', is managed by ICANN.
+This means they control the *top-level domains* (TLDs) such as com and uk.
+They keep the lookup tables for the root level say who can get labels in the next level, and charge those people money to do so.
+They delegate the management of lower labels to other organisations.

+- Labels under the root node are managed by ICANN.
+- Labels under uk are managed by the Network Information Centre (NIC).
+- Labels under ac.uk are managed by the United Kingdom Education and Research Networking Association (UKERNA).
+- Labels under bath.ac.uk are managed by the University of Bath.
+- Labels under cs.bath.ac.uk are managed by the Computer Science department.